WhatFor/Testing-Guidelines/README.md

 Complex code is something that creeps into any project, whether we're aware we're writing complex code or not.
 Writing small, specific tests forces us to test only small, simple sections of code at a time.
 This granular approach to testing highlights areas of complex code, as it is extremely difficult to write a small, specific test for a large, complex section of code.
-When we run into a scenario like this, it's a signal that we should consider refactoring the complex code into easier to manage, smaller chunks of code, reducing complexity and improving code quality.
+When we run into a scenario like this, it's a signal that we should consider refactoring the complex code into more manageable and smaller chunks of code, reducing complexity and improving code quality.

 ### Measuring code performance